South Korea: Seoul

 Program Design

-In cooperation with the Council on International Education Exchange (CIEE), Lewis & Clark offers this program at Yonsei University in Seoul.
-A special in-depth orientation and extracurricular program helps students get to know the country, along with 15 weeks of courses in English and Korean with the Yonsei University’s Division of International Education.
-The program also includes visits to places of cultural and historical significance, an excursion to the demilitarized zone that separates North and South Korea, and a three-day trip to the countryside.
-Students have the opportunity to get involved in the community by volunteering at local organizations, joining a student club on campus, or becoming a conversation partner through the Seoul Mates program.
+This program features 15 weeks of courses in English and Korean with Yonsei University’s Division of International Education.
+The program also includes visits to places of cultural and historical significance in Seoul and around South Korea.
+Students have the opportunity to get involved in the community by volunteering at local organizations, joining a student club on campus, or becoming a conversation partner.

-Situated on the Han River, densely populated Seoul is the capitol and largest city in South Korea.
+Situated on the Han River, densely populated Seoul is the capital and largest city in South Korea.
 This vibrant business and financial hub and cultural center is home to more than 100 museums, numerous religious monuments, parks and surrounding mountains, markets, festivals, sports teams, and tourist attractions including the Gyeongbok and Changdeok palaces.

 Recommended Pre-Program Course: